aptech/docs/docs/setcoltypes.rst

 Purpose
 ----------------

-Set columns in a matrix to have metadata types.
+Set the types of columns in a matrix or dataframe.

 Format
 ----------------